 Multiple Venues.
 One Dashboard.
 BIL

 The Build International Listings (BIL) tool enables sellers to view active listings across European and North American venues together.
-Look for the “List globally” widget on the Seller Central homepage.
+Look for the “List globally” widget on the Amazon Seller Central is a portal or a h...
+More homepage.
 It will take you to the new interactive dashboard showing cross-listed items.

 Amazon FBA Shipments with Restock Tips